orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - Traversal: Arbitrarily branching, stepwise, superposed, ..., partial traversal & equivalences

 - Superposing Languages: Simultaneously having 'different levels of abstraction', superposing operators, 'multiple abstraction implementations', ..., simulation
-- Compression: Any store about compression, becomes a story of rediscovery
+- Compression: Any story about compression, becomes a story of rediscovery
 - A Reprogrammable (Visual) Interface: Open inputs, outputs, compute substrate, ..., interfaces
 -  But what we can say is this: Whether either end, once found in isolation, can have itself be linked conceptually to its counterpart, is the interesting question.. whose rediscoverability is not entirely obvious.
 ---